 - 1. Vane Locking Pin #60 inserted to hold Top Lever stationary.
 It's a good idea to take the Vane off. - 2.
-Ratio Knob #21 in neutral (far right) position - 3.
-Shaft Locking Pin #61 (below the Tiller) inserted to fix Hydrovane rudder central.
+Move Ratio Knob #21 into neutral far right position, marked "N" on new units - 3.
+Shaft Locking Pin #61 (below the Tiller) can be inserted to lock the Hydrovane Rudder central, although some boats have no problem keeping it free trailing under power as well.

 LIMIT VIBRATION WHILE MOTORING.
-Some engines cause considerable vibration which may transfer to produce quite a chatter of the Hydrovane rudder.
-Its length and weight combined with the loads created by the water and boat speed can result in hammering on the locking pin that holds the shaft in place - in these cases, fracturing of the Shaft Locking Pin becomes inevitable (designed weak point).
+Some engines cause considerable vibration which may transfer to produce quite a chatter of the Hydrovane Rudder.
+Its length and weight combined with the loads created by the water and boat speed can result in hammering on the locking pin that holds the Shaft in place - in these cases, fracturing of the Shaft Locking Pin becomes inevitable (designed weak point).
 If you notice vibration, the solution is to break the harmonic chatter by cinching up the rudder with considerable force.

 Tip: A heavy duty rubber snubber in the line is the answer - same as is used on dock lines.
-Take the line with the snubber from the Hydrovane handle onto a cleat - heave hard before tying off.
+Take the line with the snubber from the Hydrovane Rudder onto a cleat - heave hard before tying off.